 This can be a very daunting milestone for many parents and one that should be met with caution!
 I have some top tips to help this transition go as smoothly as possible for both parents & toddler!

 1. I advise parents purchase a cot bed when they are preparing for the arrival of a new baby.
 They tend to be slightly larger & when it comes time to transition your child to a bed style sleeping environment you can start with taking the side off their cot.
-One similar to this is perfect – https://www.mothercare.ie/mothercare-balham-cot-bed-beech-2.html.
 This way you are retaining a familiar sleeping environment for your child with simply the side removed.
 Often taking things in small steps rather than big chunks will be easier for everyone to manage.

-2. I recommend purchasing a portable bed rail similar to this one – https://www.mothercare.ie/mothercare-soft-folding-bed-guard.html.
+2. I recommend purchasing a portable bed rail that can be put on the side of the cot bed when the cot side is taken off.
 This gives the security that they will not fall out of the bed during the night but also allows them to be able to get in and out of the bed safely too.
-It also will give your child that sense of security and boundaries that the cot gave while they sleep.
+It also will give your child that sense of security and boundaries that the cot gave while they slept.

 3. My top tip to all toddler parents is to leave your child in their cot until they are 3 or older.
 A child of 3 will be better able to manage the lack of boundaries that moving out of a full cot brings.
 If you will be more likely to have a smooth transition with the change in sleep environment with a 3 year old than you would with a younger child.

 5. If you have made the decision to make the change start talking to your child about it a few weeks beforehand.
 Nothing too heavy, just simple chat.
 I suggest to parents to avoid referring to ‘staying in bed all night’, ‘sleeping all night long’ and ‘getting up during the night’.
-Don’t put ideas into their little heads!
-Simply talk about them being a big boy or girl now and soon they will have a bed that is more like Mum and Dads.
+Simply talk about them being a big boy or girl now and soon they will have a bed that is more like Mum and Dads (or their older sibling if they have one!).
 If you are taking the side off the cot talk about that with them.
 By gently preparing them it won’t be as big a shock to them when it comes.

 6. Be prepared on the night that you are making the transition – I suggest a Friday night!
 Have your little ones bed ready and everything you need in place.
 Ward off any visitors and focus in on keeping things nice and settled at bedtime.